Infraste03/KGE_RS/fashion_generalization/alternate_learning/README.md

 Generated result directories may not be included in the final public repository and can instead be archived separately.

-## Fashion v1
+## Fashion-Random

-Fashion v1 represents the original generalization experiment.
+Fashion-Random represents the original generalization experiment.

 Two Task B training objectives were explored: